 It seems that compression socks for runners are big business these days along with compression tights and compression calf sleeves.

 Have you ever been in hospital and been made to wear some really tight long socks that are impossible to get on?
-Or maybe you've seen people wearing them on the plane or if they have varicose veins.
-You know those long socks that come up to your knee.
+Or maybe you've worn them on the plane or for varicose veins.

 Without compression socks, your muscles normally do the work of helping to move the blood through your veins.
 As your muscles contract, they put pressure (compress) on the surrounding veins which forces them to squeeze the blood back towards your heart.